HIV self-testing kits are now approved in Canada!

-CANFAR2025 campaign launches to support priorities that will lead to end of the epidemic in next 5 years
+The CANFAR2025 campaign launches to support initiatives that will lead to end of the HIV epidemic in Canada in next 5 years

 TORONTO, November 3, 2020 – A major breakthrough in the fight to end the HIV/AIDS epidemic in Canada, it is now possible to purchase and self-administer a test for HIV in one’s home that will allow people to safely discover their status in as little as one minute.
 Approval of self-testing by Health Canada marks a landmark moment for HIV care and prevention, which also means it is now possible to predict the HIV epidemic in our country will end within the next five years.